NilsJPWerner/autoDocstring/README.md

 The source code for this extension is hosted on [GitHub](https://github.com/NilsJPWerner/autoDocstring).
 Contributions, pull requests, suggestions, and bug reports are greatly appreciated.

 * Post any issues and suggestions to the github [issues page](https://github.com/NilsJPWerner/autoDocstring/issues).
-Add the `feature request` tage to any feature requests or suggestions.
+Add the `feature request` tag to any feature requests or suggestions.
 * To contribute, fork the project and then create a pull request back to master.
 Please update the README if you make any noticeable feature changes.
 * There is no official contribution guide or code of conduct yet, but please follow the standard open source norms and be respectful in any comments you make.